-As more and more people were joining the project, the custom-made chat solution started to be a burden.
-The chat traffic was slowing down the application.
-Tutors and teachers were chatting with the agents in a shared channel, which made managing issues really hard.
-The support team was losing sight of the real problems in the ensuing chaos.
+As more and more people joined the project, the custom-made chat became a burden.
+The chat traffic was slowing down the application process.
+Tutors and teachers were chatting with the agents in a shared channel, which made managing issues difficult, causing the support team to lose sight of the real problems in the ensuing chaos.

-Getting a new chat solution was a top priority for the organization.
+Installing new chat software was a top priority for the organization.
 They needed an easy-to-use tool for agents that also enabled deep integration with their application.
-Randy Burges, responsible for the development of TutorMate and bringing tools to the support team, took LiveChat for a spin.
-“Immediately I knew how to use LiveChat,” said Randy.
-“Within an hour I was like ‘Oh, I know how to use the system pretty well!'”
+Burgess, responsible for developing TutorMate and bringing tools to the support team, took LiveChat for a spin.

-There are two full-time agents and one back-up person working in the TutorMate’s support team.
-Everyday they handle around 80-100 chats.
-The support team is available for a chat during the office hours and clients can leave messages using a contact form after hours.
+Two full-time agents and one backup person work in the TutorMate’s support team.
+They handle between 80 to 100 chats daily.
+The support team is available for a chat during office hours, and clients can leave messages using a contact form after hours.

-Innovations for Learning’s LiveChat was integrated with Zendesk and their own system.
-The integration allows all the necessary information to flow easily between the three systems.
-Agents have access to all the necessary data and can swiftly deal with the clients’ issues.
+Innovations for Learning also integrated LiveChat with Zendesk and its own system.
+The integration allows all the necessary information to flow between the three systems.
+Agents have access to all the required data and can efficiently deal with client issues.

-Chat window has been tuned to the look and feel of the application to make it an integral part of the app.
+The company adjusted the look and feel of the chat widget to that of its application so that it looks like an integral part of the app.

 When dealing with requests, the team noticed that it would be easier and faster to identify the issue if they had detailed information about the visitor at the beginning of each chat.

-Randy used custom variables to provide that kind of information in LiveChat.
-Custom variable is a piece of code placed inside an application or on a website that changes when a certain action is taken, for example logging in to an application.
-LiveChat can pick that up and display the login information during a chat.
-“When a tutor or student logs in, the system imports his or her specific ID and shows that information in the chat application,” explained Randy.
-“Our guys can respond to the classroom name that is related with user ID and this way react quicker to the problems that occur.”
+Burgess used custom variables to provide that kind of information in LiveChat.
+A custom variable is a code fragment placed inside an application or website that changes when a specific action is taken, for example logging in to an app.
+LiveChat can pick that up and display login information during a chat.